 The obturator externus is a flat, triangular muscle, which covers the outer surface of the anterior wall of the pelvis.

-External surface of obturator membrane and adjacent bone (inferior pubic ramus and the ramus of the ischium)
+origin: external surface of obturator membrane and adjacent bone (inferior pubic ramus and the ramus of the ischium)

-trochanteric fossa of femur
+insertion: trochanteric fossa of femur

 Obturator hernias are a rare type of abdominal hernia, and can be clinically very difficult to diagnose.